Health Lifestyle Social Issues

 iStock.com/Oleksii Polishchuk

 Despite “Kiwi” being the nickname for folks from New Zealand, the kiwifruit is also grown in the US.
-If your main concern is your own health, domestic kiwifruits are relatively safe.
+If your main concern is your own health, kiwifruits are relatively safe.

 10. Cabbage